 Desmond Tutu HIV Centre

-The Desmond Tutu HIV Foundation (DTHF), housed within the Desmond Tutu HIV Centre (DTHC) in the IDM, is committed to the pursuit of excellence in research, treatment, training and prevention of HIV and related infections in Southern Africa.
+The Desmond Tutu HIV Foundation (DTHF) houses the Desmond Tutu HIV Centre (DTHC) within the IDM.
+It's committed to the pursuit of excellence in research, treatment, training and prevention of HIV and related infections in Southern Africa.
 The Foundation, supported by the Archbishop Emeritus Desmond Tutu and his wife, Leah, has been in existence as a “not for profit” organization since 2004.

 The DTHC is an accredited research grouping within the University of Cape Town and is supported in its work by the DTHF.
 The research, clinical and community outreach staff of the Foundation share a common agreed purpose to lessen the impact of the HIV epidemic on individuals, families and communities, through innovation and their passion for humanity.
 Fully self- funded by grants and other investigator raised funds, our shared vision for the future includes the continuation of current TB/HIV related work of treatment, care, prevention and education particularly in the most vulnerable populations, whilst staying abreast of new developments and continuing to contribute to cutting edge information in HIV and TB public health, social and clinical research.